Culture of Myanmar: Manners

 Burmese society operates on ana (အားနာမှု), a characteristic or feeling that has no English equivalent.
 It is characterised by a hesitation, reluctance or avoidance, to perform an action based on the fear that it will offend someone or cause someone to lose face, or become embarrassed.
 Also, there is the concept of hpon (ဘုန်း; from Sanskrit bhaga), which translates to "power".
 It is used as an explanation for the varying degrees of ethnic, socioeconomic, and gender differences between people in a society.
-Hpon refers to the cumulative result of past deeds, an idea that power or social position comes from merit earned in previous lives.
+Hpone refers to the cumulative result of past deeds, an idea that power or social position comes from merit earned in previous lives.
 This idea is used to justify the prevalent view that women are lesser than men, who are considered to have more hpon.

 Age is still considered synonymous with experience and wisdom, hence venerated.
 Parents and teachers are second only to the Three Jewels (ရတနာသုံးပါး yadana thoun ba), together making up the Five Boundless Beneficence (အနန္တငါးပါး ananda nga ba), and are paid obeisance (called gadaw) at special times of the year such as Thingyan, beginning and end of Buddhist Lent, and usually parents before one leaves on a journey.
 Elders are served first at meals, and in their absence a spoonful of rice is put aside first in the pot as a token of respect (ဦးချ u cha) before serving the meal.
 Young people would avoid sitting on a higher level than the elders or passing in front of them unless unavoidable, and then only treading softly with a slight bow.
 Things would be passed to the elders using both hands together.
 Men may cross their legs sitting on a chair or a mat but women generally would not.